-Lead by example The fact you're browsing this website and reading the articles posted here clearly shows you're committed to being a leader regardless of rank within your department.
+The fact you're browsing this website and reading the articles posted here clearly shows you're committed to being a leader regardless of rank within your department.
 Just as you can lead by example during drills or training, you can also lead by example in fire prevention efforts.

 Not every aspect of the roles we play in operations during an emergency is our favorite exercise nor what we feel most comfortable with, but we still realize the evolution needs to occur.
 The same is true with fire prevention efforts; get involved and help support the individuals who are working toward this goal.